Network-Level Prompt and Trait Leakage in Local Research Agents: Background and Related Work

 LLMs also introduce privacy risks through trait inference and user profiling.
 Their outputs carry author-identifying signals~\cite{narayanan2012feasibility, schwartz2013personality, hovy2015demographic, azucar2018predicting}, allowing inference of attributes such as age, gender, and personality.
 Other risks include speculative decoding revealing fragments of private inputs~\cite{wei2024privacy} and long-context memory retaining user data across sessions for later retrieval~\cite{wang2025unveiling}.
 Unlike these works, we assume a \textbf{strictly weaker threat model}: the adversary does \textbf{not} observe model inputs, outputs, or internal states, relying solely on external traffic traces (e.g., domain sequences, timing, payload sizes).

 \paragraphbe{Threats in Web Privacy. } Metadata leakage has long been recognized as a central privacy risk on the web.
 Classical work on anonymous communications (e.g., MIX Nets~\cite{chaum1981untraceable} and Tor~\cite{dingledine2004tor}) demonstrated that encrypting content is insufficient when traffic patterns remain exposed.
-Website-fingerprinting studies~\cite{wright2009traffic, cai2012touching, hayes2016k, juarez2016toward} showed that adversaries can infer visited pages based on encrypted flow patterns, while large-scale deanonymization attacks like the Netflix attack\cite{narayanan2008robust} revealed that sparse behavioral traces are often enough to re-identify individuals.
+Website Fingerprinting (WF) studies~\cite{wright2009traffic, cai2012touching, hayes2016k, juarez2016toward} showed that adversaries can infer visited pages based on encrypted flow patterns, while large-scale deanonymization attacks like the Netflix attack\cite{narayanan2008robust} revealed that sparse behavioral traces are often enough to re-identify individuals.
 Subsequent work confirmed that traffic features, such as packet sizes, burst patterns, and inter-arrival timing, can fingerprint websites even under protections like Tor \cite{hintz2002fingerprinting, panchenko2011website}.
 Parallel work in web tracking exposed persistent profiling vectors, including cookie-based tracking~\cite{lerner2016internet}, cookieless fingerprinting~\cite{nikiforakis2013cookieless, acar2014web}, and evercookies~\cite{ayenson2011flash}.

 Recent work has shifted to domain-level metadata as a source of behavioral leakage.
 Oliveira et al.\cite{oliveira2023browsing} showed that as few as four domains can uniquely re-identify most users in real-world datasets.
 Crichton et al.\cite{crichton2025rethinking} found that domain sequence fingerprints remain stable across years, even after cookie resets.
 Cross-context linkage is also possible: Naini et al.\cite{naini2015you} and Su et al.\cite{su2017anonymizing} demonstrated that anonymized browsing logs can be matched across platforms, breaking assumed protections.
-Unlike fingerprinting, we attempt to reconstruct prompts or user traits that WRAs leak.
+Whereas classical WF identifies \emph{which} site a user visits, our attack infers \emph{user's task or intent} from agent-driven traversals.
+The two are complementary: WF reveals destinations, while our method reconstructs prompts or traits from the resulting domain sequences.

 While protocol-level defenses such as HTTPS, DNS-over-HTTPS (DoH), and DNS-over-TLS (DoT) aim to hide domain names too, they often fail to conceal key identifiers.
 Hoang et al.\cite{hoang2020assessing} showed that TLS handshakes frequently leak domain information, while Sunahara et al.\cite{sunahara2025framework} pointed out widespread misconfigurations in encrypted DNS deployments, enabling persistent metadata leakage.
 Similarly, Wang et al.~\cite{wang2025wechat} demonstrated that in-app telemetry (e.g., navigation events, click logs, and tracking APIs) leaks fine-grained behavioral patterns to platforms.
 Unlike these works, we assume a weaker adversary: a passive network observer without privileged telemetry access, relying only on network-level domain sequences and packet metadata.